-Pesticide Training and Certification Clinics for commercial applicators and operators were conducted at 26 sites during 2015-2016 training season.
-At these meetings, 9,788 commercial applicators and operators were trained (See Table 1).
-In addition to the General Standards, training was offered for the following categories: Field Crops, Turf, Ornamentals, Rights-of-Way, Aquatics, Seed Treatment, Demonstration and Research and Mosquito.
+- Pesticide Training and Certification Clinics for commercial applicators and operators - were conducted at 26 sites during 2016-2017 training season.
+During the training - season, 9,409 commercial applicators and operators recieved training (See Table 1).
+In - addition to the General Standards, training was offered for the following categories: Field Crops, Turf, Ornamentals, Rights-of-Way, Aquatics, Seed Treatment, Demonstration and Research and Mosquito.